 We primarily emphasise that individuals take steps to prevent infection, e.g. physical distancing, hand washing and disinfection.

-Residents at Student housing should contact the staff of Stúdentagarðar by e-mail, online chat or by phone.
-Do not come to the office in Háskólatorg or to the office of the Property management in Eggertsgata unless necessary.
+Residents at Student housing should contact the staff of Stúdentagarðar by e-mail or by phone.
+Do not come to the office of the Property management in Eggertsgata unless necessary.
 If you do, you must wear a mask and use hand sanitizers.

-From August 19th everyone who comes from abroad will have to undergo border screening, quarantine for 5-6 days and another screening after that.
+Students coming from abroad are asked to familiarize themselves with the rules regarding quarantine and travels.
 This means that those students who are coming from abroad and will share housing with other students are not able to get keys to their rooms until after the quarantine.
 Keys can only be handed to those students when they present a negative result from the second screening.
 These students have received information, a list of appropriate quarantine hotels and a contact with a hotel that offers a special price for Students of UI.

 Other students who need to get keys at the Property management must ensure the 2 meter rule, wear a mask and use hand sanitizers.